mrphilroth/mrphilroth.github.com/_posts/2013-06-13-how-i-learned-to-stop-worrying-and-love-rotten-tomatoes.md

 Another interesting thing to look at are the outliers.
 Most of them are obscure movies that have a low number of reviews but not all.
-Here's a list of all the movies where the actual Metacritic score is farthest away from the fit prediction (the absolute farthest is listed first):
+Here's a list the ten movies where the actual Metacritic score is farthest away from the fit prediction (the absolute farthest is listed first):